-K PI Achievement of KPI • NAV (total return) relative to the Company's benchmark index (3 years) Yes • Share price (total return) vs Peer Group (3 years) Yes Discount or premium of the share price to NAV vs Peer Group on an annual average (1 year).
-No Ongoing Charges Ratio (1 year) Yes
+KPI Achievement of KPI NAV (total return) relative to the Company's benchmark index (3 years) Yes · Share price (total return) vs Peer Group (3 year ars) Yes Discount or premium of the share price to NA vs Peer Group on an annual average (1 year).
+AV No · Ongoing Charges Ratio (1 year) ("OCR") Yes

-An analysis of the KPIs is provided on page 19.
-Over the three year period to 31 March 2020, the Company's NAV and share price return outperformed its KPI.
+Over the three year period to 31 March 2021, the Company's NAV and share price return outperformed its KPI.

 The discount KPI underperformed.
-The Trust's OCR reduced over the year to 31 March 2020 to 1.04% (2019 - 1.10%) and is competitive within its Peer Group, relative to its size of total assets.
+The Company's OCR for the year ended 31 March 2021 was 1.04%, in line with the previous year and is competitive within its Peer Group, relative to the size of its total assets and its fixed costs.